babukre1/Blog-Project/README.md

 - [TypeScript Documentation](https://www.typescriptlang.org/docs/) - Learn about TypeScript features and syntax.
 - [TailwindCSS Documentation](https://tailwindcss.com/docs) - Explore the utility-first CSS framework.
 - [tRPC Documentation](https://trpc.io/docs) - Get started with tRPC for TypeScript-first API development.

-### Deploy on Vercel

-The easiest way to deploy your Next.js app is with [Vercel](https://vercel.com/), the creators of Next.js.
-Follow their [deployment documentation](https://nextjs.org/docs/deployment) for detailed instructions.

----

-This README provides a detailed overview and instructions, making it easier for others to understand and contribute to your project.